-In order to enable citizens to participate in decisions that affect them, the DEC establishes opportunities for citizen involvement to enhance the public's access to, and understanding of, issues and information related to a project and the regulatory process.
+In order to enable residents to participate in decisions that affect them, DEC established opportunities for resident involvement to enhance the public's access to, and understanding of, issues and information related to the project and the regulatory process.

-After preparing a draft permit for Global's proposed Project and determining it would not have a significant impact on the environment, the DEC published a notice in its Environmental Notice Bulletin on November 27, 2013, announcing the draft permit and establishing a 30-day public comment period through December 27, 2013.
+After preparing a draft permit for Global's proposed project, DEC published a notice in its Environmental Notice Bulletin on November 27, 2013, announcing the draft permit and establishing a 30-day public comment period through December 27, 2013.

-On December 31, 2013, the DEC included a second notice about the proposed Project in its Environmental Notice Bulletin, extending the public comment period through January 31, 2014.
+On December 31, 2013, DEC included a second notice about the proposed project in its Environmental Notice Bulletin, extending the public comment period through January 31, 2014.

-On January 29, 2014, the DEC extended the public comment period on the proposed Project for a second time.
-As a result, the public had until April 2, 2014, to provide comments and feedback on the proposed Project to the DEC.
-The DEC placed an updated notice in its Environmental Notice Bulletin and announced it would hold a public information session on the proposed Project on February 12, 2014, at the Giffen Memorial Elementary School in the City of Albany (see Section V.B for more information).
+On January 29, 2014, DEC extended the public comment period on the proposed project for a second time.
+As a result, the public had until April 2, 2014, to provide comments and feedback on the proposed project to DEC.
+DEC placed an updated notice in its Environmental Notice Bulletin and announced it would hold a public information session on the proposed project on February 12, 2014, at the Giffen Memorial Elementary School in the City of Albany (see Section V.B for more information).

-On March 26, 2014, the DEC extended the public comment period on Global's proposed Project a third time through June 2, 2014.
-This extension was announced in the March 26, 2014, issue of the DEC's Environmental Notice Bulletin.
+On March 26, 2014, DEC extended the public comment period on Global's proposed project a third time through June 2, 2014.
+This extension was announced in the March 26, 2014, issue of DEC's Environmental Notice Bulletin.